marco-calautti/DeltaPatcher/README.md

 -   Select Release as the build configuration (or MinSizeRel if you prefer a smaller executable rather than a fast one).
 -   Right click on the Delta Patcher project and click build.

+For an x86 (32bit) build supporting also Windows XP, then install the v141_xp tool set and do:
+- cmake -G "Visual Studio 17 2022" -A Win32 -T v141_xp -DwxBUILD_SHARED=OFF -DwxBUILD_USE_STATIC_RUNTIME=ON -DCMAKE_BUILD_TYPE=Release ..

 Executable should be found in build/app/Release/ or build/app/MinSizeRel, depending on your choice.

 ### Linux